$ cd fundamentals-of-devops

 The .gitignore file specifies files you do not want Git to track:

-I usually commit the .gitignore file first to ensure I don’t accidentally commit other files that don’t belong in version control:
+It’s a good idea to commit the .gitignore file first to ensure you don’t accidentally commit other files that don’t belong in version control:

 $ git add .gitignore